mitmath/1806/README.md

 The dot product tells us how to do matrix-vector multiplication the "row way."
 The remarkable _cosine formula_ for the dot product also shows how to use it to measure the length of vectors and the angles between them.
 In particular, perpendicular vectors have dot product = 0.
 Two useful inequalities follow quickly from the cosine formula: the _Cauchy-Schwarz_ and _triangle_ inequalities.
 Beyond matrix multiplication, the dot product reveals the geometry of vectors and their linear combinations.

 **Further Reading:** Textbook, chapter 1.1 and 1.2.

+### Lecture 2 (February 8)

+The number of linearly indepdent columns in a matrix is the _column rank_.
+The number of linearly independent rows is the _row rank_.
+The remarkable fact is that these two numbers are the same!
+In the rank one case, this means that all the columns are multiples of a single vector.
+The rows are also multiples of a single vector!
+We can write the rank one matrix A as the product of a column vector and row vector: the row vector tells us what multiples we use to get the columns of A.

+Beyond rank one, we can select linearly independent columns of A by moving from left to right.
+We ask, is the next column a linear combination of the previous columns?
+The linearly independent columns of A become the columns of a matrix C. The columns of a matrix R tell us how to combine the columns of C to get ALL columns of A: this is the _factorization_ A = C  R. R always contains the identity matrix (unless A is zero) and its rows are linearly independent.
+With A = C  R, we are very close to understanding why the column and row rank of A have to be the same!